 1/2 tsp. spirulina

 Add ingredients to a high powered blender and process until smooth.
-I usually start with 1/2 cup liquid and add more as needed, depending on how thick I want my smoothie that day.
+For a thinner consistency, add more liquid.

 Pro-tip: When freezing bananas and zucchini, cut them into 1 inch chunks and freeze them in a single layer on a sheet pan.
 Once frozen solid, transfer to a plastic freezer bag for easy stashing.
 Now you know what to do with those over ripe bananas and all that summer zucchini!